eldruin/ds323x-rs/README.md

 ## Support

-For questions, issues, feature requests, and other changes, please file an [issue in the github project](https://github.com/eldruin/ds323x-rs/issues).
+For questions, issues, feature requests like compatibility with other devices and other changes, please file an
+[issue in the github project](https://github.com/eldruin/ds323x-rs/issues).

 ## Minimum Supported Rust Version (MSRV)